dotnet/csharplang/proposals/ref-struct-interfaces.md

 }
 ```

-If this type definition were to include `allow T : ref struct` then all `T` instances in the definition would need be treated as if they were potentially a `ref struct` type.
+If this type definition were to include `allows ref struct` then all `T` instances in the definition would need be treated as if they were potentially a `ref struct` type.
 That presents two classes of problems.

 The first is for APIs like `Span(T[] array)` as a `ref struct` cannot be an array element.
 There are a handful of public APIs on `Span<T>` that represent `T` in an illegal place if it were a `ref struct`.
 These are public API that cannot be deleted and it's hard to generalize these into a feature.
 The most likely path forward is the compiler will special case `Span<T>` and issue an error code ever bound to one of these APIs when the argument for `T` is _potentially_ a `ref struct`.